RP6502-OS

 $10000-$1FFFF

-The unassigned space is available for hardware experimenters.
-Design your own chip select hardware to use this address space.
-Add additional VIAs downward and other hardware upward.
-For example: VIA0 at $FFD0, VIA1 at $FFC0, SID0 at $FF00, and SID1 at $FF20.
+The unassigned space is open for hardware experimenters.
+Design your own chip-select logic to use it: add more VIAs downward and other hardware upward — for example, VIA0 at $FFD0, VIA1 at $FFC0, SID0 at $FF00, and SID1 at $FF20.

 Application Binary Interface